awslabs/idf-modules/modules/storage/opensearch/README.md

 ## Description

-This module creates an OpenSearch cluster for use in ADDF
+This module creates an OpenSearch cluster for use in IDF

 ## Inputs/Outputs